rollkit/docs/guides/hyperlane-use-tia-for-gas.md

 # How to use Hyperlane token (TIA) as gas token in your rollup

-This guide builds upon [CosmWasm rollup](../tutorials/cosmwasm.md), where you set up a local rollup devnet with integrated CosmWasm.
+This guide builds upon [CosmWasm rollup](../tutorials/cosmwasm.md), where you set up a local rollup with integrated CosmWasm.
 In this guide, we will be exploring how to integrate Hyperlane as a safer IBC alterntive for token transfers in your rollup.

 <!-- markdownlint-disable MD033 -->
 <script setup>